adamcronin7/password-manager/README.md

 # password-manager
-This is a simple, local password manager created using python.
+A simple, local password manager made using python.

+A link to the writeup [here](WRITEUP.md).